 In simpler terms, it means having little to no income and the inability to provide basic needs, like shelter, food, and security.

-According to the United States Census Bureau, over 42 million Americans lived in poverty in 2020.
+According to the United States Census Bureau, over 34 million Americans lived in poverty in 2021.
 Poverty is measured based on a household's income level, the number of people in the household, and the ages of people in the household.
-There isn’t one federal poverty income level, it instead varies based on the state the household resides in.
+The 2023 poverty guidelines for the United States, not including Alaska and Hawaii, is at $30,000 for a family of four.

 Living in poverty can severely impact the quality of life for those living through it.
 If a family is struggling to make ends meet and there isn’t access to food, medicine, and other necessities during pregnancy, a fetus doesn’t thrive and could be born at low birth weight.